 When we talk about Brand Consonance, we’re talking about a state of agreement between what you feel about yourself/business/organization, what you say about it and the impact you’re making with it.
 Alfred Nobel was once a man who had a brand dissonance (opposite of brand consonance).
 He had a reputation he knew nothing about until the day there was a mistaken identity and he was thought to be dead.
 For the first time, he saw what people must have been thinking about him on a newspaper – Merchant of Death.
 You can click on the name to read up the story of how he was able to turn that around.

-The Brand Consonance Ideology suggests that there should be synergy between words, actions and thoughts.
-And most importantly, impact and impressions should agree.
+The Brand Consonance Ideology suggests that there should be synergy between your thoughts, your words and your impact.
 How can one make this happen?
 Always seek feedback.
 Without an effective method of generating feedback and measuring responses of people, branding is an exercise in futility.
 Why?
 You can only influence what you’re accurately aware of.
 If you’re not aware of what people feel about you, how can you influence it?